-At Valley Neuropsychology Group, our licensed clinical psychologists have been providing psychotherapy to individuals, couples, and families for over twenty years.
+At Valley Neuropsychology Group, our licensed clinical psychologists have been providing psychotherapy to individuals, couples, and families for over thirty years.
 We have received specialized training in both marriage and family therapy, as well as learning therapy for individuals diagnosed with a variety of learning differences.
 We have also undergone specialized training regarding individuals who have suffered brain injury and are available to help their families as well.

 Valley Neuropsychology Group offers a full range of forensic services ranging from evaluation to court testimony.
 Our highly trained staff of professionals is equipped to evaluate the possibility of brain injury or dysfunction, using the Halstead-Reitan Neuropsychological Test Battery.
 We are also available for Independent Medical Evaluations, may provide independent second opinions as to diagnosis or treatment options, and assist legal counsel in depositions, preparation of court testimony, and as expert witnesses.